Safety Rest Areas

 • Local Community Rehabilitation Programs (CRP), through the Rest Area Maintenance (RAM) program, provide the day-to-day maintenance at each safety rest area and some waysides.
 The CRPs provide employment for nearly 400 people with disabilities who might otherwise have limited employment opportunities.

-• Counties are responsible for snow plowing at safety rest areas and waysides and the maintenance of some waysides.
+• Counties are responsible for snow plowing at Safety Rest Areas and waysides and the maintenance of some waysides.

 • WisDOT's Bureau of Highway Maintenance is responsible for overseeing the state-wide safety rest area and wayside operation.